commonsense/conceptnet-numberbatch/README.md

 [semeval-paper]: https://arxiv.org/abs/1704.03560

-The code and papers were created as a research project of [Luminoso Technologies, Inc.][luminoso], by Rob Speer, Joshua Chin, Catherine Havasi, and Joanna Lowry-Duda.
+The code and papers were created as a research project of [Luminoso Technologies, Inc.][luminoso], by Robyn Speer, Joshua Chin, Catherine Havasi, and Joanna Lowry-Duda.

 ![Graph of performance on English evaluations](eval-graph.png)